danrl/lllzw/README.md

 ## About

-For the greater purpose of educating ourselfs!
+For the greater purpose of educating myelf!

 ## Authors